 Term 6: International Relations 3.
 In the final semester, we focus on the analysis of contemporary challenges in Global Politics in relation to more advanced studies of methodology and philosophy of science.
 Specific attention is given to the research process and the design and completion of a research project.
 The course ends with a Bachelor Thesis (15 credits).

-After completion of the program, students will be able to
+After completion of the programme, students will be able to:

 - Identify and describe, compare and analyze, as well as critically assess and evaluate the theoretical perspectives, research problems, and areas of study germane to the discipline of International Relations